Shicheng-Guo/BIS180L_web/_posts/2016-03-31-0-Intro-to-git.md

 - Git
 ---

+## Reading

+For an overview of how Git can be used in the biological sciences, please read this excellent [article by Ram](http://www.scfbm.org/content/8/1/7)
+For a practical introduction please read Chapter 5 in [Bioinformatics Data Skills](http://shop.oreilly.com/product/0636920030157.do) available from the library [here](https://harvest.lib.ucdavis.edu/F/CYUA711QE89QJB4FHK5GTGIKTQ7LLXY31UL9LXU2XUR7QUHXEH-06773?func=full-set-set&set_number=076035&set_entry=000002&format=999&local_base=ucd01pub)

 ## Git: reproducibility and collaboration

 This document will introduce you to __Git__, a version control system that is a great aid in writing software, maintaining documentation, and maintaining reproducibility.

 What does Git do?
 Git keeps track of changes that you (and your collaborators) make in your documents.
 By maintaining a record of all the changes that have been made you can restore your project to an earlier state if needed (i.e. if you screw up).
 Git also allows you to maintain different versions (known as branches in Git) simultaneously, an incredibly useful feature.
 For example you can maintain a "master" branch that works correctly.
 You try out changes in a "develop" branch without breaking the working "master" version.
 Once you know that your changes in "develop" are functioning as intended you can merge them into the "master".

-For an overiew of how Git can be used in the biological sciences, please read this excellent [article by Ram](http://www.scfbm.org/content/8/1/7)

 ## A few key concepts